resource-disaggregation/jiffy/README.md

 # Jiffy

-A virtual memory abstraction for serverless architectures.
-See [docs](docs) for detailed documentation.
+Jiffy is a far-memory system for stateful serverless analytics.
+See [docs](docs) for detailed documentation, and our [EuroSys'22 paper](https://anuragkhandelwal.com/papers/jiffy.pdf) for a comprehensive system description.

 ## Installation